MoHoMood/eMoods/README.md

 - [x] User can see the feed screen.
 - [x] User can tap into the account screen.
 - [x] User can see the search screen.
-- [ ] User can search other usernames, emojis, and captions.
 - [x] User can see the post screen.
 - [x] User can see the username change screen.
 - [x] User can change the username.